RestorationsSOS.com - Fire and Water Damage Restoration

 Ceiling and Floor

 Check the bottom side of the roof sheathing, roof rafters, and trusses for water stains.
-If inspecting during daytime, make sure that the roof is completely sealed and that no daylight penetrates through roof cracks.
+If inspecting during the daytime, make sure that the roof is completely sealed and that no daylight penetrates through roof cracks.

-Check for holes, air leaks, or bypasses from the house and make sure there is enough insulation to keep house heat from escaping and condensation.
+Check for holes, air leaks, or bypasses from the house and make sure there is enough insulation to keep house heat from escaping and causing condensation.

 Common Attic Appliances

 Periodically, check attic air conditioners, swamp coolers and HVAC (heating, ventilating, and cooling) systems.
 Look for wear and tear and loose connections.
 Inspect around and under these appliances.
-Remember that appliances failures may cause water damage to everything that lies below.
+Remember that appliance failures may cause water damage to everything that lies below.

 Recessed Lights Canisters